vayzur/nomad/README.md

 Here’s a quick list of what Nomad can do for you:

 - **Server Setup:** Automates the configuration of two servers—one inside the network (internal) and one outside (external).
-- **OS Hardening:** Implements solid security practices to keep your operating system safe and sound.
 - **SSH Hardening:** Locks down SSH settings for better security.
 - **Firewall Configuration:** Sets up firewall rules to protect servers and secure network traffic.
 - **Xray Core:** Installs and configures the Xray core for advanced VPN capabilities.